yonga9121/multiple_dbs/README.md

 end
 ```

-You are defining a UserDb1 and UserDb3 classes with a has_many posts relation
-for PostDb1, PostDb2 and PostDb3
+Here, you associate the models between databases, by using classes PostDb1, PostDb2 and PostDb3 associated with classes UserDb1 and UserDb3.

 ### Using the subclasses

-You have two options for use a subclass that handle a connection.
+You have two options for using a subclass that handles a connection.

 - 1. Using the raw constant